 Perhaps the most significant tax change for individuals is the modification in the treatment of income from pass-through entities.
 Many businesses are pass-through entities, so the effect could be large and swift.

 Pass-through income is generated via business income from business structures like partnerships, S corporations and sole proprietorships.

-The new tax rates have a large effect on pass-through income, since this form of income is currently taxed to the end taxpayer, not at the corporate level.
+The new tax rates have a large effect on pass-through income, since this form of income was previously taxed to the end taxpayer, not at the corporate level.
 In 2017, this popular type of business income potentially faced the maximum tax rate of 39.6%.